leo-arch/clifm/README.md

 Finally, all CLiFM options could be handled directly by command line, by passing parameters to the program, or via plain text configuration files, located in `~/.config/clifm/`.

-Insofar as it is heavily inspired in Arch Linux and its KISS principle, CLiFM is fundamentally aimed to be lightweight, fast, and simple.
-Weighing approximately 5 MB (!), it is the most lightweight and fastest file manager out there.
+Insofar as it is heavily inspired by Arch Linux and its KISS principle, CLiFM is fundamentally aimed to be lightweight, fast, and simple.
 On Arch's notion of simplcity see: https://wiki.archlinux.org/index.php/Arch_Linux#Simplicity

 ## Dependencies: